 - Vale of Glamorgan and Bridgend

-Keep checking this page for updates and our manifesto.
+Keep checking this page for updates about our manifesto.
 If you any any question or queries about the BASW Cymru manifesto work, please email steven.crane-jenkins@basw.co.uk.